mwilliamson/mammoth.js/README.md

      each element is expected to be a string representing a single style mapping.
      See "Writing style maps" for a reference to the syntax for style maps.

+  * `includeEmbeddedStyleMap`: by default, if the document contains an embedded style, then it is combined with the default style map.
+     To ignore any embedded style maps,
+     set `options.includeEmbeddedStyleMap` to `false`.

   * `includeDefaultStyleMap`: by default, the style map passed in `styleMap` is combined with the default style map.
      To stop using the default style map altogether,